zohaibjawed940/shopify-ai-assistant/README.md

        "shop.1.myapp://callback"  # For mobile integration if needed ]
 ```
+Replace your-app-domain.com with your actual app domain.

-c.
-Verify your settings:
+c. **Verify your settings:**
-   - Ensure your app's OAuth callback URL matches the one in your TOML file
+- Ensure your OAuth callback URL matches the one in your TOML file
 - The callback URL will be validated when handling customer account requests
 - Your app will need to reauthorize with the new scopes if previously installed

-Once configured, your agent will be able to:
+After configuration, your agent can:
 - Access customer order history
 - View customer account details
-- Handle customer-specific queries
+- Answer customer-specific questions

-Customer account features require user authentication.
-The agent will automatically handle the OAuth flow when customers need to log in to access their information.
+The agent automatically handles the OAuth flow when customers need to authenticate.

 17. View your store and test your chat application.